mayariii/image-search/README.md

 Accessibility:
 * Update primary colour to meet contrast ratio guidelines (make darker, e.g. #0039F5 passes at normal and large text sizes) to ensure visibility for users with low vision
-* Add 'for' attribute in form label to ensure it's associated with text input to ensure purpose of form control is presented to screen readers
 * Add section elements within <main> for improved navigation between content

 Development: